-- 2 MMR (Measles, Mumps & Rubella)
+- 2 MMR shots (Measles, Mumps & Rubella)

-- 2 Chicken Pox (Varicella)
+- 2 Chicken Pox shots (Varicella)

 - Tdap (Tetanus, Diphtheria and Pertussis)

-- Tuberculosis Screening (Tspot)
+- Negative Tuberculosis Blood Test (Tspot or Quantiferon Gold)

 - Flu (seasonal)

-- COVID-19 Vaccination

-The Volunteer Services department is responsible for screening all volunteers for immunity/vaccination requirements.
+All volunteers are required to receive an annual tuberculosis (TB) screening and annual flu shot.
+Covid-19 vaccination is recommended, but not required for volunteers.
+The Volunteer Services department in partnership with the Children's Employee Health department is responsible for screening all volunteers for immunity/vaccination requirements.
 Any follow up needed is the responsibility of the volunteer.